xiaolin-cs/BackTime/README.md

 BACKTIME will go through two stages:

-1. **Training the surrogate model**: The surrogate model and the trigger generator will be trained in this stage.
+1. **Training the trigger generator**: The surrogate model and the trigger generator will be trained in this stage.
    1. With pre-trained model: The python file would automatically load the pretrained trigger generator model saved at `./checkpoints/attack_{dataset}.pth`.
    2. Without pre-trained model: Please delete or remove the checkpoint files in `./checkpoints`.
 Then the training logs would be similar to the following: